heber-silva/CKA-Obsidian-Vault/Cluster Maintenance/Upgrading kubeadm clusters.md

 ### Additional information[](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/#additional-information)

 - The instructions below outline when to drain each node during the upgrade process.
 If you are performing a **minor** version upgrade for any kubelet, you **must** first drain the node (or nodes) that you are upgrading.
 In the case of control plane nodes, they could be running CoreDNS Pods or other critical workloads.
 For more information see [Draining nodes](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/).
 - The Kubernetes project recommends that you match your kubelet and kubeadm versions.
 You can instead use a version of kubelet that is older than kubeadm, provided it is within the range of supported versions.
-For more details, please visit [kubeadm's skew against the kubelet](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#kubeadm-s-skew-against-the-kubelet).
+For more details, please visit [](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#kubeadm-s-skew-against-the-kubelet).
 - All containers are restarted after upgrade, because the container spec hash value is changed.
 - To verify that the kubelet service has successfully restarted after the kubelet has been upgraded, you can execute `systemctl status kubelet` or view the service logs with `journalctl -xeu kubelet`.
 - `kubeadm upgrade` supports `--config` with a [`UpgradeConfiguration` API type](https://kubernetes.io/docs/reference/config-api/kubeadm-config.v1beta4/) which can be used to configure the upgrade process.